EmmaWorkhorse/emmaworkhorse.github.io/readme.md

-# Personal website!
+# My personal website!

-## Goals!
+## What is this?

-For this website I want to transform an already made website into a portfolio where I will put my projects.
-I mostly imagine preparing it for future projects given I dont have any finished projects atm.
+As a newbie to everything in network tech I am working through courses (primarily on Codecademy) and docs.
+This website is a project that Codecademy encourages you to do but as I like the idea I want this to be an extension of my knowledge and learning in the topics of web development and network technology.
+So I'll be actually using it as a portfolio as well as personal doc website hosted on GitHub pages.

 ## Tech stack
-I will really mostly be relying on html and css as I dont really know how to use javascript for anything practical yet but i might do something with it for the sake of it.
-I'll also use git and github for version control and github pages to publish it (its already up).
+I will really mostly be relying on HTML and CSS as I don't really know how to use JS for anything practical yet but i might do something with it to challenge myself.
+I'll also use Git and GitHub for version control and GitHub pages to publish it (its already up).

 ## todo
 the accessibility and viewport items